Seasonal Planning for the Azores

 If you don't mind slightly cooler temperatures and a spot or two of rain, fall in the Azores is a great time to visit.
 Water temperatures remain warm until early October, and as the summer crowds have mainly dispersed, you'll have endless stretches of coastline to yourself.
 Pack plenty of layers and head out for a day of hiking and relaxing at the beach on this seven-day best of São Miguel itinerary.

 It's not uncommon for the weather to change from dry and warm to wet and chilly in just a few hours.
-Head to the volcanic hot springs in Furnas if temperatures drop, and you'll be back to enjoying sunshine and beaches the next day.
-Fall also sees an increase in wind, making it a great time to try your hand at wind-surfing or watch professionals speed along, dancing over waves.
+If temperatures drop, head to the volcanic hot springs in Furnas, and you'll be back to enjoying sunshine and beaches the next day.
+Fall also sees an increase in wind, making it a great time to try your hand at windsurfing or watch professionals speed along, dancing over waves.
+Wine lovers can also head to Pico Island to experience traditional winemaking at a local vineyard and sample the acidic varietals the lava-rocked island is known for.

 Events in Fall

-Angrajazz, Terceira Island.
+Angrajazz, Terceira Island (October).
 Celebrating all things jazz, the Angrajazz Festival welcomes music lovers to an old bullfighting ring for intimate concerts showcasing talents from European and American jazz scenes.

 Learn More